-The Nigerian power sector is dominated by thermal power generation (gas-fueled), accounting for about 80% of the total power generation in the country.
-However, the thermal industry is witnessing a slow growth, due to the inadequate infrastructure and disruptions in regular gas supply.
-Thus, the Nigerian government is focusing on renewable energy for electricity demand as the country has an abundance of various renewable energy resources, particularly solar, wind, biomass, and small hydropower (SHP).
+- As of 2019, the Nigerian power sector is dominated by thermal power generation, accounting for about 80% of the total power generation in the country.
+However, the thermal industry is witnessing slow growth due to inadequate infrastructure and disruptions in the regular gas supply.
+Therefore, the Nigerian government is now focusing on renewable energy to meet the electricity demand, as the country has an abundance of various renewable energy resources, particularly solar, wind, biomass, and small hydropower (SHP).

-As of 2018, Nigeria’s solar photovoltaic (PV) installed capacity reached 19.085 MW, representing an increase of 26%, compared to the solar PV installed capacity in 2015.
-The Renewable Energy Master Plan was launched in 2011 to increase the share of renewable energy in the country by 10% by 2025, compared to 2%, in 2018.
+- As of 2019, Nigeria’s solar photovoltaic (PV) installed capacity reached 28 MW in 2019, representing an increase of 47.36%, compared to 19 MW in 2018.
+The Renewable Energy Master Plan was launched in 2011 to increase the share of renewable energy in the country by 10% by 2025, compared to around 3%, in 2019.

-Hence, upcoming projects, investments, and policies for renewable energy are expected to be the biggest and the most dominating driver for the Nigerian power EPC market during the forecast period.
+- Hence, upcoming projects, investments, and policies for renewable energy are expected to be the biggest and the most dominating driver for the Nigerian power EPC market during the forecast period.